Degrees & Programs

 - Frank Lester, Emeritus Chancellor's Professor of Education, Martha Lea & Bill Armstrong Professor of Teacher Education 2000-2005 & Emeritus Professor of Mathematics Education and of Cognitive Science

-- Robert Sherwood, Associate Dean for Research and Professor of Science Education
+- Robert Sherwood, Professor of Science Education, Emeritus

 From educational consulting and instructional software companies to Fortune 500 companies seeking research specialists, your career opportunities as a Learning Sciences graduate are numerous and exciting.